nickpoerio/CarND-Advanced-Lane-Lines/writeup_report.md

 The most critical part and also the part where more improvements can be introduced is the binarization.
 Further analysis should be carried on different test images, e.g. taken from the most challenging videos.

-For the last video, the interpolation should be limited at a certain distance, otherwise a quadratic polynomial fitting would not be  sufficient.
+For the hardest video, the interpolation should be limited at a certain distance, otherwise a quadratic polynomial fitting would not be  sufficient.

-I am quite satisfied with the linear moving average filtering approach for the basic challenge, but it is possible that the exponentially weighted average would work better for more complex scenarios (e.g. the harder one).
+I am quite satisfied with the linear moving average filtering approach for the basic challenge, but it is possible that the exponentially weighted average would work better for more complex scenarios (e.g. the hardest one).